Childhood Education (Grades 1-6), B.S.

 EDU 402 Seminar in Education

-*Up to 6 general education (IF 14) courses (math/quantitative reasoning, American Civilization, Western Civilization, Non-western Civilization, Global and Diversity) may overlap with required courses in the major which could significantly reduce the total number to 123-129 credit hours required.
+*Up to 6 general education (IF 14) courses (math/quantitative reasoning, American Civilization, Western Civilization, Non-western Civilization, Global and Diversity) may overlap with required major, distribution, and concentration courses.
 Advisement is strongly encouraged.

 The total number of required hours will vary with course selection.
 Students should refer to the Elementary Education Handbook and an academic adviser for more detailed information.